 6 p.m.
 We didn’t think improving upon the already-delectable corn dog was possible—until we tasted Eolus’ version with lobster. eolusdurango.com

 10:45 a.m.
-Luxuriate in one of the 28 natural mineral water experiences at the newly renovated Durango Hot Springs Resort & Spa, including a Japanese-inspired cedar soaking tub. durangohotspringsresortandspa.com
+Luxuriate in one of the 28 natural mineral water experiences at the newly renovated Durango Hot Springs Resort & Spa, including eight private Japanese-inspired cedar soaking tubs. durangohotspringsresortandspa.com

 1:30 p.m.
 Wander the Fox Fire Farm’s vineyard’s remaining rows of cold-resistant grape varieties and gaze out over the 910-acre livestock operation while sipping a full-bodied, triple-gold-medal-earning Marquette. foxfirefarms.com